Introduction to OS Alternatives

 As its user interface is almost the same as that of Ubuntu, the same way it also matches most of the functionality offered by Ubuntu.
 Due to its lightweight, it is potentially very strong in terms of fast execution.
 Though it is considered a bit better than Ubuntu the fact that it is produced after ubuntu could not be belied.
 It doesn’t need a system with a very high configuration to get installed.
 If you actually want to have a look at it, you can use virtualization to get its exposure.

 There are several alternatives to OS that could be used per our requirement.
 Through Windows is the most used OS due to its easy-to-use interface, some other OS could also be used as its alternative.
-Just to summarize in straight words, if you are very much concerned about the security part then prefer to use either of Linux or MAC OS and if there is a requirement to have non-technical users work in decent platform than go with Windows.
+Just to summarize in straight words, if you are very much concerned about the security part then prefer to use either Linux or MAC OS and if there is a requirement to have non-technical users work in the decent platform then go with Windows.

 This has been a guide to OS Alternatives.
 Here we have discussed the basic concept and top 8 OS Alternatives with their pros and cons.
 You may also look at the following article to learn more –